sarahayu/drift4/README.md

     ```
 * Compiling Gentle from source might require more memory than available.
 If Gentle fails to compile and running the command `dmesg` returns "Out of memory", you can follow [this StackOverflow answer](https://stackoverflow.com/a/47374605) and then rerun `install.sh`.
 * If you still run into errors, consult the [Gentle issues](https://github.com/lowerquality/gentle/issues) page; [this thread](https://github.com/lowerquality/gentle/issues/194) might be a good starting point.

-Otherwise, following the Drift installation instructions from the [Development](#development) section should work on both Windows and Linux.

-# Sample transcripts

-Moderator: I'd like to introduce to you tonight Marit MacArthur, who will be ...

-Marit: This is my poem.

-Marit: It begins/
-  Poem continues /
-  Stanza ends.

-Marit: Stanza: start /
-  And on /
-  And on.

-Moderator: Are there any questions?

-Q1: Blah...

-TODO(rmo): Documentation on speaker diarization input

-# Getting windowed output

-Open the Javascript Console.
-Expand _exactly_ one item in the UI.

-Copy the code from "windowed.js" into the console.

-Run `get_windowed(window_duration, step_duration)`, adjusting
-window_duration and step_duration (both in seconds) as necessary.

-Use the "output" variable to dump data however you'd like.